Bat Guano Issues

 Newborn infants are the most susceptible to be infected.
 Feeble elderly men & women alike will also have a higher risk of getting the disease.
 Adults who are in good health will generally never be infected simply because their immune systems are strong enough to ward off the infectious bacteria before the virus incubates.
 In most cases, it will take at least 12 days for the virus to completely manifest in the human body.

--Symptoms Of Histoplasmosis & How Bat Guano Can Cause It.
+– Symptoms Of Histoplasmosis And How Bat Guano Can Cause It.

 In cases where there is a fear that someone may have contracted the virus, it’s good to know what to look for.
 Infected individuals will generally start showing symptoms within 3-4 days after inhaling the bacteria.

 The symptoms of histoplasmosis include; chest pain, rash, shortness of breath, body chills, a nasty cough, and running a fever.
 In all cases, treatment is available in the form of antifungal medications, but if left untreated for too long it can result in death, especially with infants.
 It’s a scary thought, but it can be prevented.